InformaticsMatters/squonk2-fastapi-ws-event-stream/README.md

 and connect to the internal messaging bus to stream events to a client.

-The implementation is based on Python and the [FastAPI] framework, offering _public_ WebSockets managed by an _internal_ API, managed by the AS using the required endpoints: -
+The implementation is based on Python and the [FastAPI] framework, offering _public_ WebSockets managed by an _internal_ API using the following (required)
+endpoints: -

+    /event-stream/version/ GET
     /event-stream/ POST
     /event-stream/ GET
     /event-stream/{id} DELETE